microsoft/azure-health-data-services-toolkit/README.md

 ## FHIR Use Cases

-Some example scenarios:
+Some common use cases where you might want to use this for:

-- FHIR operations not [supported by the FHIR Service](https://docs.microsoft.com/azure/healthcare-apis/fhir/fhir-features-supported#extended-operations) yet.
+- Implementing FHIR operations not [supported by the FHIR Service](https://docs.microsoft.com/azure/healthcare-apis/fhir/fhir-features-supported#extended-operations) yet.
+  - Trial implementation guides
+  - Organization-specific operations
+  - Less widely-adopted operations
+- Implementation  guide development
-- Transforming request and/or response data.
+- Transforming request and/or response payloads.
-- #TODO - add more
+- Custom authorization logic, like consent

 ### What about FHIR Proxy?

-- This is an SDK vs a ready to deploy solution
-- FHIR Proxy mediated all requests, this SDK is meant to be for specific endpoints
+FHIR Proxy was created in response to customer requests for customizing the Azure API for FHIR.
+With the release of Azure Health Data Services, we’ve come up with a new approach to customization.

+- This SDK lets you go beyond the proxy pattern and gives you tools for other customization patterns.
+- This SDK is designed to be used in smaller operation-specific modules.
+If you are customizing a certain behavior, you don’t need to proxy the rest of your API calls.
+- This SDK is computed agnostic and can be deployed on any .NET 6.0 server like Azure Functions, Azure App Service, Azure Kubernetes Service, etc.
-- This is more flexible
+- This SDK is released and versioned via NuGet packages
-- Higher code quality and testing
+- We have incorporated some coding best practices, like object-oriented pipelines and extended testing.

+*If there is functionality in the FHIR Proxy that is not covered by the Health Data Services SDK, please submit an issue and we will look into adding a sample!*

 ## NuGet Packages